Curriculum Design

 - Key Stage 3 equates to 3 years, with Key Stage 4 equating to 2

-Students are grouped according to tutor groups in Years 7,8 & 10, with Year 9 being grouped based on their GCSE languages option.
-Year 10/11 PSHE takes place during tutor time, with Year 11 taking part in debate based PSHE.
+- Students are grouped according to tutor groups in Years 7,8 & 10, with Year 9 being grouped based on their GCSE PE option.

-- By the end of Key Stage 3, students are expected to know a variety of different social skills, personal development, be able to make informed choices, understand the importance of understanding their financial situation, understand the consequences of consuming alcohol, tobacco, and controlled substances, understand topics surround SRE, including the law.
+- By the end of Key Stage 4 students are expected to know a variety of different social skills, personal development, be able to make informed choices, understand democracy and politics in the UK and abroad, understand the consequences of consuming alcohol, tobacco, and controlled substances, understand topics surround SRE, including the law.

 - To achieve this, the curriculum in PSHE is planned in coherent sequences of lessons – knowledge, skills and understanding will be built on and applied in a cumulative manner